 72% of marketers say that content creation is their most effective SEO tactic – which could also be why 84% of B2B marketers are outsourcing their content creation.
 Blog posts are getting bigger and more detailed, videos need to be higher quality and podcasts need post-production, all of which takes substantial amounts of time.
 However, the return on the investment that can be obtained from them is increasing too – so it makes sense that they’re getting professionals on the case.
 Not only that, content strategies are diversifying.
 In 2019, 51% of marketers were updating and repurposing their existing content, but more than a third were creating more video and visual content.

-There’s a distinct skew when we look at who content is being created for.
-Around 50% of all content created by B2B marketers was created with brand new customers in mind – those at the top if the purchasing funnel.
-Less than a third of the content created was for late stage, or post sale customers – which means there’s a huge amount of opportunity for content to be created that could be being used to increase retention and brand loyalty.
+There’s a distinct skew when we look at who the content is being created for.
+Around 50% of all content created by B2B marketers was created with brand new customers in mind – those at the top of the purchasing funnel.
+Less than a third of the content created was for late stage, or post sale customers – which means there’s a huge amount of opportunity for content to be created that could be used to increase retention and brand loyalty.
+If you also combine this content strategy with email content followup by using a CRM system, then it can stack the value for the consumer and increase their brand loyalty.

 When it comes to what consumers want – well, they love authentic, realistic content – and it shows – around 91% of customers are prepared to reward brands showing authenticity.
 Even if customers don’t make purchases when they are viewing the content brands are putting out, if they share the content with their social media followers, the increase in reach and brand awareness can add up to huge potential increases in sales (especially if you’re using sales funnels).